Letter of Jeremiah

 The Letter of Jeremiah, also known as the Epistle of Jeremiah, is a deuterocanonical book of the Old Testament; this letter is attributed to Jeremiah and addressed to the Jews who were about to be carried away as captives to Babylon by Nebuchadnezzar.
-It is included in Catholic Church bibles as the final chapter of the Book of Baruch (Baruch 6).
-It is also included in Orthodox bibles as a separate book, as well as in the Apocrypha of the King James Version.
+It is included in Catholic bibles as the final chapter of the Book of Baruch (Baruch 6).
+It is included in Orthodox and Assyrian Church of the East bibles as a separate book, and is in the Apocrypha of the King James Version.